exercism/v3/docs/maintainers/continuous-integration.md

   - [`concepts.csv`](#conceptscsv)
   - [CI checks](#ci-checks)

-## Markdown formatting
+## Markdown and JSON formatting

-The formatting of all Markdown files is automatically checked against the Markdown formatting used by [prettier][prettier].
+The formatting of all Markdown and JSON files is automatically checked against the Markdown and JSON formatting used by [prettier][prettier].

 ## Concept CI